Dinardo v Correctional Services Canada [2023]

 This case is a human rights complaint brought by Nicholas Dinardo (Mx.
 Dinardo), regarding harassment and discrimination by Correctional Services Canada (CSC) on the grounds of race, colour, national or ethnic origin, religion, gender identity or expression, and disability, contrary to s.
 5 and s.
 14 of the Canada Human Rights Act (CHRA).
 Section 5 of the CHRA prohibits discriminatory practices in the provision of goods, services, facilities, or accommodation.
 Section 14 of the CHRA prohibits harassment of an individual on a prohibited ground of discrimination.
 The complaint will be heard at the Canadian Human Rights Tribunal beginning in February 2024.

-This case has important implications for people of marginalized gender identities who are incarcerated.
+The outcome of this case may have significant impact on tackling the correctional practices that harm incarcerated Two-Spirit people and people who are marginalized based on gender.
 People who are marginalized based on gender experience disproportionate violence and harassment while incarcerated from both fellow inmates and from prison staff as well as from prison systems and structures that exclude them.
-This case also highlights how CSC’s colonial and binary approach to managing prisons compounds and exacerbates the stigma, discrimination, and harm faced by Two-Spirit people, and all people who are marginalized on the basis of gender.
+This case also highlights how CSC’s colonial and binary approach compounds and exacerbates the stigma, discrimination, and harm faced by Two-Spirit people, and all people who are marginalized on the basis of gender.

 West Coast LEAF’s involvement